ModMaster Manual - Troubleshooting

 This section provides information on various errors that can occur when using ModMaster, and suggests ways of tackling them.

-Entry headings in quotes are messages that are displayed in ModMaster's status bar or trace window.
+Entry headings in quotes are messages that are displayed in ModMaster's status bar or log output.
 For other entries, the heading is a description of the symptoms.

 "Connection closed"